Do Go On - 397 - Aviator Charles Kingsford Smith

 Like two months ago, they've just done.

-So, they're thinking it's a piece of piss.
+So they're a piece of piss.

 Absolutely.

-This is quite a long one.
+Like, this is quite a long one.

-But, yeah, they're like, whatever, it's half.
+But yeah, they're like, well, whatever, it's half.

 We can do it.

-So, are you saying there's two flights going?
+So are you saying there's two flights going?

 Kingston Smith was going later than the other?

-they'd left really early in the morning to try and, like,
+they'd left really early in the morning to try and, like, get as much daylight as possible.

-Whereas he was more about-
+Whereas he was more about, let's go the night.

 I want to make it easy for the crowd to be there.